-Molina's UM staff follow CMS guidelines to determine if the collected clinical information for requested services are "reasonable and necessary for the diagnosis or treatment of an illness or injury or to improve the functioning of malformed body member" by meeting all coverage, coding and medical necessity requirements (refer to the Medical Necessity section of this provider manual).
+Molina's UM staff follow CMS guidelines to determine if the collected clinical information for requested services is "reasonable and necessary for the diagnosis or treatment of an illness or injury, or to improve the functioning of malformed body member" by meeting all coverage, coding, and Medical Necessity requirements.
+Refer to the Medical Necessity subsection earlier in this section.